rmm5t/ryan.mcgeary.org/_posts/2011-02-09-vendor-everything-still-applies.md

 day.
 Some are my own; some are owned by others.
 Some are greenfield; some are legacy.
 Sometimes, I'm the sole developer; sometimes, I'm working with a team.

-There's nothing more frustrating that jumping on an existing project only to fall into dependency hell when your first goal is just a passing test suite.
+There's nothing more frustrating than jumping on an existing project only to fall into dependency hell when your first goal is just a passing test suite.
 Dependencies can be quite difficult to manage, and fortunately, we have some great tools like [Bundler](http://gembundler.com/) and